T-Troll/alienfx-tools/Doc/alienfx-gui.md

 But what it can do, instead?
 - Control AlienFX lights.
 Any way you can imagine:
-  - Set the chains of effects to every light, or
+  - Set the chain of effects to every light, or
   - Set the light to react any system event - CPU load, temperature, HDD access - name it.
   - Group the lights any way you wish and control group not as one light only, but as a gauge of LEDs.
   - It fast!